 From insurance companies to online television streaming companies, the subscription model is booming.
 Over two thousand subscription-based companies operate around the world today and the number is growing as more organizations move towards implementing this model…law firms being one of them.
 It’s true, the benefits of the subscription model apply to legal services in almost every niche.

 Group legal plans essentially work like health insurance.
 Plans can be offered through employers or commercially marketed plans and provide general coverage at a more affordable rate.
-Legal plans can offer a range of coverage like online services, advice via phone call, reviewing documents, to even end-to-end representation including the trial for matters such as bankruptcy, divorce, etc. So why should attorneys be interested in a legal plan for their firm?
-Because of the innumerable benefits offered to both the firm and clients
+Legal plans can offer a range of coverage like online services, advice via phone calls, reviewing documents, to even end-to-end representation including the trial for matters such as bankruptcy, divorce, etc. So why should attorneys be interested in a legal plan for their firm?
+Because of the innumerable benefits offered to both the firm and its clients.